isomerpages/nac-alistsg-redirect/index.md

 ---
 layout: homepage
-title: "Experience Singapore's arts and culture with #SGCultureAnywhere | The A List"
+title: "Experience Singapore's arts and culture with #SGCultureAnywhere | The A List (Site Title)"
-description: "Experience Singapore's arts and culture with #SGCultureAnywhere | The A List"
+description: "Experience Singapore's arts and culture with #SGCultureAnywhere |
+  The A List (Site Description)"
 image: /images/AList_Logo.png
 permalink: /
 notification: Scheduled Maintenance (This bar can be removed)